bennycheung/bennycheung.github.io/_posts/2020-09-03-solving-puzzles-using-clp.md

 These can be elegantly and efficiently solved with Prolog and constraints.
 The first 2 types of puzzles (1) *Cryptoarithemetic Puzzle* and (2) *Logic Puzzle* can be very directly modeled and solved as combinatorial tasks.
 The third type (3) *Spatial Logic Puzzle* needs more effort to find a suitable formulation as such tasks.
-After stating the all of these puzzles as integers, Prolog constraints can search over the different states efficiently.
+After encoding all of these puzzles as integers, Prolog constraints can search over the different states efficiently.

 ## <a name='CryptoarithemeticPuzzle'></a> Cryptoarithemetic Puzzle - Summation Problem
 The classical `SEND + MORE = MONEY` cryptoarithemetic puzzle constrained the assignment of letters between the digits 0 thru 9.
 They spell out "SEND MORE MONEY" and when read as base 10 numbers create a true mathematical formula.
 Additional constraint is the leading letter is not permitted to be zero.